er1/s228/README.md

         '-----'
 ```

-(PEOPLE WERE ALSO CONFUSED ABOUT THIS SO I ADDED IT, EVEN THOUGH ITS EAST TO GOOGLE I GUESS)
+(PEOPLE WERE ALSO CONFUSED ABOUT THIS SO I ADDED IT, EVEN THOUGH ITS EASY TO GOOGLE I GUESS)

 # PIN Enumeration